selewirre/stellar_system_creator/stellar_system_creator/documentation/source/gui/gui.rst

 Opening a detail dialog, depending on the element opened, there are multiple tabs and for each one there are many options to modify and explore.
-Each :ref:`quantity <quantities>` you find in the tab that has the information symbol on the side, can be double clicked to displace the help menu entry on that :ref:`quantity <quantities>`.
+Each :ref:`quantity <quantities>` you find in the tab that has the information symbol on the side, can be double clicked to display the help menu entry on that :ref:`quantity <quantities>`.

 The main tab is Designations, a tab that contains general information,